 - 4.14.1.
-No business shall be transacted at a meeting unless at least eight Governors are present, including a majority of Governors who are members of the public constituency, at least one Governor who is a member of the staff constituency, and at least one appointed Governor. - 4.14.2.
+No business shall be transacted at a meeting unless at least eight Governors are present, including a majority of Governors who are memberMember of the public Public constituency Constituency, at least one Governor who is a memberMember of the staffStaff constituency Constituency, and at least one appointed Appointed Governor. - 4.14.2.
 If at any meeting there is no quorum present within thirty minutes of the time fixed for the start of the meeting, the meeting shall stand adjourned for six Clear Days and upon reconvening, those present shall constitute a quorum. - 4.14.3.
 If a Governor has been disqualified from participating in the discussion on any matter and/or from other voting on any resolution by reason of the declaration of a conflict of interest as provided in Standing Order 7 (s)he shall no longer count towards the quorum.
 If a quorum is then not available for the discussion and/or the passing of a resolution on any matter, that matter may not be discussed further or voted upon at that meeting.
 Such a position shall be recorded in the minutes of the meeting.
 The meeting must then proceed to the next business.